vertec-io/smb-techstack/solutions/pfSense.md

 - **Intuitive Web Interface:** pfSense's web-based interface is user-friendly, making configuration and management accessible even for those without specialized networking knowledge.
 - **Comprehensive Documentation:** Extensive documentation and tutorials are available, aiding in the deployment and ongoing management of the platform.

+## Recommended Deployment
+The recommended deployment is to use a NetGate dedicated appliance with pfsense pre-installed to get things going quickly.
+A Netgate 6100 appliance being the recommended system to get the business off to a great start with plenty of room to grow.

 ## Conclusion

 pfSense offers a compelling combination of cost-effectiveness, flexibility, security, performance, reliability, and ease of use.
 For SMBs seeking a robust firewall and router solution without the high costs associated with commercial products, pfSense is a standout choice.